-I manciai assets- Sur sequent measurement and gams and rosses Financial assets These assets are subsequently measured at fair value.
-Net gains and losses, including any at FVTPL interest or dividend income, are recognised in profit or loss.
-Financial assets These assets are subsequently measured at amortised cost using the effective interest at amortised method.
-The amortised cost is reduced by impairment losses.
-Interest income, foreign cost exchange gains and losses and impairment are recognised in profit or loss.
+Financial assets- S ubsequent measurement and gains and losses Financial These assets are subsequently measured at fair value.
+Net gains and losses, including any interest or assets at dividend income, are recognised in profit or loss.
+FVTPL Financial These assets are subsequently measured at amortised cost using the effective interest method.
+The assets at amortised cost is reduced by impairment losses.
+Interest income, foreign exchange gains and losses and amortised cost impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.
 Debt These assets are subsequently measured at fair value.
-Interest income calculated using the investments at effective interest method, foreign exchange gains and losses and impairment are recognised FVOCI in profit or loss.
-Other net gains and losses are recognised in OCI.
+Interest income calculated using the effective interest investments at method, foreign exchange gains and losses and impairment are recognised in profit or loss.
+Other net gains FVOCI and losses are recognised in OCI.
 On derecognition, gains and losses accumulated in OCI are reclassified to profit or loss.
 Equity These assets are subsequently measured at fair value.
-Dividends are recognised as income investments at in profit or loss unless the dividend clearly represents a recovery of part of the cost of the FVOCI investment.
-Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.
+Dividends are recognised as income in profit or loss investments at unless the dividend clearly represents a recovery of part of the cost of the investment.
+Other net gains and FVOCI losses are recognised in OCI and are never reclassified to profit or loss.